silent-mobius/Python_Book/07_loops/material.md

 ### Python while loop

-The following while loop is an infinite loop, using True as the condition:
+The following while loop is an infinite loop, using True as the check condition:

 x = 10;
 while (True):
      print(x)
      x += 1

-**Python while loop is infinite _unless the condition is changed to boolean False_**
+**Python while loop is infinite _unless the !!check condition!! is changed to boolean False_**

 Python: while and else statement